 Hopewell NJ Motorcycle Accident Lawyers

-Personal Injury Attorneys with Offices in Trenton and Pennington, NJ
+Personal Injury Attorneys with Offices in Hamilton and Pennington, NJ

 Motorcycle riders have a right to the roadway.
 Unfortunately, many motorists do not feel that motorcyclists have the same rights at drivers of cars and trucks.
 This mentality can create dangerous conditions on the road and lead to motorcycle accidents.
 It is important for motorcycle drivers to understand how they are perceived by other drivers.
 It is also important for motorcyclist drivers to be aware of the most common types of motorcycle accidents so that they can take precautions and stay safe while driving.
 Although motorcyclists are often unfairly blamed for causing motorcycle accidents, the truth is that many motorcyclists are injured in accident due to circumstances beyond their control.
 In fact, many motorcycle accidents are multi-vehicle accidents.

 Cohen & Riechelson is a highly respected law firm with a rich tradition in New Jersey.
 Our personal injury lawyers have represented motorcycle accident victims in East Windsor, Lawrence, Hopewell, Burlington, Trenton, and everywhere else in Mercer County since 1972.
 Additionally, our litigation team includes a New Jersey Certified Trial Attorney, so we know how to get the job done in the courtroom.
 Call our Personal Injury Firm now at (609)-528-2596 now to start exploring your options.

 A majority of motorcycle accidents in the State of New Jersey involve two vehicles.
 More than one-third of motorcycle accidents happen at intersections, especially those with stop signs.
 New riders are more prone to accidents involving yields and 4-way stops.